 Dietary Supplements and Sport Performance - A Comprehensive Review

-Comprehensive articles on dietary supplements and their impact of on sport performance which would enable professional and recreational sportsmen evidence based information are sparse.
+AbstractAim: Comprehensive articles on dietary supplements and their impact on sport performance, which

-Most of the revised dietary supplements, if used for intended exercise regime, provide some sort of sport performance enhancement.
-On the other hand, the studies about the safety of the long term supplementation are mostly lacking.
+Conclusion: Most of the analyzed dietary supplements, if used for intended exercise regime, provide a kind of sport performance enhancement.
+On the other hand, long-term studies about their safety are mostly lacking.